Hanwen Ren

 This paper presents a neural network-based object retrieval framework that efficiently performs rearrangement planning of unknown, arbitrary objects in confined spaces to retrieve the desired one.
 Our method demonstrates high performance by ensuring the relocation of non-target objects clear the way for the robot path homotopy to the given target object, thus significantly increasing the underlying motion planner's efficiency.

-Active Neural Sensing
+Active Neural Sensing T-RO

-Robot Active Neural Sensing and Planning in Unknwon Cluttered Environments
+Robot Active Neural Sensing and Planning in Unknown Cluttered Environments

 Hanwen Ren, Ahmed H. Qureshi

-IEEE Transactions on Robotics 39 (4), 2738-2750
+IEEE Transactions on Robotics, 39 (4), 2738–2750

-In this work, we present the active neural sensing approach that generates the kinematically feasible viewpoint sequences for the robot manipulator with an in-hand camera to gather the number number of observations needed to reconstruct the underlying unknown cluttered environments.
+In this work, we present the active neural sensing approach that generates the kinematically feasible viewpoint sequences for the robot manipulator with an in-hand camera to gather the number of observations needed to reconstruct the underlying unknown cluttered environments.
 Our results exhibit high performance compared to traditional baselines regarding the number of viewpoints, scene coverage success rates, and planning time.

 Cograsp: 6-DOF Grasp Generation for Human-Robot Collaboration